jdohertydev/maison_lavaux/README.md

     Ensures the product rating reflects genuine user feedback in real-time.
     Reduces manual workload for administrators.
     Enhances user trust by displaying accurate product ratings.

+README Update
+Preventing Duplicate Reviews

+This update improves the review system by ensuring that users can submit only one review per product.
+Duplicate reviews were previously causing database integrity errors due to unique constraints on the Review model.
+By adding custom validation to the ReviewForm and updating the add_review view, this fix ensures:

+    A smoother user experience by informing users they have already reviewed the product.
+    Robust backend validation to avoid crashes or errors if a duplicate review is attempted.
+    Flexibility for users to edit their existing reviews instead of submitting multiple entries.

+This enhancement improves application stability and ensures fair and clean review management for all users.